-The University Learning Center provides online one-on-one tutoring services through Tutor.com in most subject areas of Mathematics, Writing, Accounting, Economics, Finance, Science, History and Research projects.
-These online services are available 24-7.
-All students receive 10 hours of free online tutoring services each term.
+The Learning Center provides online one-on-one tutoring services through Tutor.com in most subject areas of mathematics, writing, accounting, economics, finance, science, history, and research projects.
+These online services are available 24/7.
+All students receive 10 hours of online tutoring services each term at no charge.
 Tutor.com is accessed via the Student Services tab on BlackBoard.